Towards Prediction of Financial Crashes with a D-Wave Quantum Computer: Implementation in a D-Wave 2000Q quantum annealer

-While the failure-free model only has linear terms in $v_i$, the nonlinear model has powers of $v_i$ up to order $2r$, as shown in Eq.~\eqref{eq:expanded_H}.
-For large $r$, this can be extremely expensive in ancilla qubits.
-An estimation of the number of qubits can be made by counting the number of interaction terms; Eq.~\eqref{eq:expanded_H} indicates that $\hat{H}$ can have up to $\sum_{\alpha=0}^{2r}\text{C}_{\alpha}^{n(2q+1)}$ terms, where $n(2q+1)$ denotes the logical qubits that are required.
+While the failure-free model only has linear and quadratic terms in $v_i$, the nonlinear model has powers of $v_i$ up to order $2r$.
+For large $r$, this can be extremely resource-consuming in terms of ancillary qubits due to the requested connectivity.
+An estimation of the number of qubits can be made by counting the number of interaction terms; Our Hamiltonian $\hat{H}$ can have up to $\sum_{\alpha=0}^{2r}\ \binom{n(2q+1)}{\alpha}$ terms, where $n(2q+1)$ denotes the logical qubits that are required.
 In each term, $3$-to-$2r$ new ancilla qubits are needed, depending on the number of logical qubits in this term.
 Therefore, the number of necessary qubits grows rapidly with the degree of the polynomial expansion $r$.
-Note that this problem is NP-hard for any $n\geq2$.
+Note that the aforementioned QUBO problem is NP-hard for any $n\geq2$.
 In practice, this is an upper bound to the required resources, calculated assuming that $\hat{H}$ has all possible terms up to order $O(2r)$.